 Once you reach the web interface, you’ll find that this kind of management system has its positive sides - if there are multiple devices using this antivirus, you’ll be able to monitor and control all of them from one place.

-The Settings pages can be accessed from the Protection tab, and from there, you can schedule scans and customise which files, folders, or drives you want to have excluded from those scans.
-From there you can also turn specific options on and off, such as the exploit defence for browsers, browser plugins, etc., protection against DLL hijacking, prevention of backdoor traffic, and so forth.
+The Settings pages can be accessed from the Protection tab, and from there, you can schedule scans and customize which files, folders, or drives you want to have excluded from those scans.
+From there you can also turn specific options on and off, such as the exploit defense for browsers, browser plugins, etc., protection against DLL hijacking, prevention of backdoor traffic, and so forth.
 There are even additional layers to protect your device(s) from sandbox-aware malware.

 As you might’ve noticed, these features are highly technical, so a beginner wouldn’t have much understanding of how and why they should tinker with them in the first place.
 In addition, most of these features are enabled by default, so perhaps it’s best to leave them alone, even if you do know that activating the ‘APC violations’ switch means Application Procedure Calls (APC) will be prevented from running their code and harming your device.

 Unfortunately, Sophos Home isn’t a frequent guest among major independent testing labs.
-However, among the select few that do include it in their reports, such as the SE-Labs Home Anti-Malware report for October-December 2019 report, it delivers satisfactory results, sharing the third place with six other antivirus solutions (among 15 contestants) in the SE-Labs’ analysis (described as ‘mid-range or better’).
+However, among the select few that do include it in their reports, such as the SE-Labs Home Anti-Malware report for October-December 2019 report (opens in new tab), it delivers satisfactory results, sharing the third place with six other antivirus solutions (among 15 contestants) in the SE-Labs’ analysis (described as ‘mid-range or better’).

-Another test that ranks Sophos Home relatively high is the AV-Comparatives’ Real-World Protection Test, where this product has taken the fourth place among 17 contenders, ranking higher than the likes of Avast, McAfee, ESET, and VIPRE.
+Another test that ranks Sophos Home relatively high is the AV-Comparatives’ Real-World Protection Test (opens in new tab), where this product has taken the fourth place among 17 contenders, ranking higher than the likes of Avast, McAfee, ESET, and VIPRE.

 Lastly, Sophos Home Premium has passed all of our own tests, detecting and removing with great success each threat we’d put against it.

 Users of Home Premium can also take advantage of the live chat and email customer support which is available from 8 am to 8 pm EST, Monday-Friday.
-The one-year licence that can cover up to 10 devices will cost you $45.
+The one-year license that can cover up to 10 devices will cost you $45.